Editorial Style Guide

 Mitigations that MUST precede the main run go in Setup, not here.
 If a step is a procedural prerequisite — pilot the deck, validate the script, recruit a representative sample — it belongs as a numbered step in ### Prep, not as a Common Pitfalls bullet.
 Common Pitfalls is for biases the reader watches for during and after execution.
 A reader who sees a “must-do-first” item in Common Pitfalls has already missed the window.
 Use named, established bias terminology (Wikipedia / Kahneman lineage) rather than ad-hoc names (“set composition bias” → “coverage bias”; “order effects” → “anchoring and order effects” with the mechanism named).

 ### Next Steps: 2-4 bullets with arrow icons.
 Cross-reference other methods in the book depending on what the results show.
 Prefer forward-experiments to parallel methods.
 Next Steps should suggest what the reader does with what they learned — typically the next experiment in the validation pipeline (a generative method’s Next Steps point to evaluative experiments; an evaluative method’s Next Steps point to scaling, segmentation, or follow-up validation).
-Parallel or sibling methods (e.g., “for the feature variant, see Card Sorting - Features”) belong in the page’s related: frontmatter and the inline cross-reference at the top of ## In Brief, not in Next Steps.
+Parallel or sibling methods (e.g., “for the feature variant, see Card Sorting”) belong in the page’s related: frontmatter and the inline cross-reference at the top of ## In Brief, not in Next Steps.

 ## Tools: Format as a linked list with brief context: